Irish Moiled

 The Irish Moiled is a rare cattle breed from Ireland.
 It is a dual-purpose breed, reared for both beef and milk.
 It originated in County Leitrim, County Sligo, County Down, and County Donegal, but the breed is now found throughout Ireland.

 History

 The Irish Moiled Cow is one of the oldest breeds of cow in Ireland.
 Throughout the 19th century, they were relatively popular throughout Ireland, due to being a hardy breed that could effectively be used for both their milk and meat.
-With the introduction of more specialised breeds (such as friesians for milk, herefords/anguses for beef, etc), their popularity began to decline.
-By the late 1970’s, there was only 30 cows and 2 bulls remaining, being maintained by only 2 breeders.
-In 1979 they were marked as “critically endangered” by the Rare Breed Survival Trust.
+With the introduction of more specialised breeds (such as friesians for milk, herefords/anguses for beef, etc.), their popularity began to decline.
+By the late 1970s, only 30 cows and 2 bulls remained, being maintained by only two breeders.
+In 1979 they were marked as "critically endangered" by the Rare Breed Survival Trust.